louis-langholtz/PlayRho/INSTALL.md

 - [Testbed](Testbed/) application, append: `-DPLAYRHO_BUILD_TESTBED=ON`.

 <strong>Some of these may need additional arguments that may also depend on the target platform.</strong>
-See the documentation for each component to learn more about that component and about its specific prerequisites and necessary command line arguments.
+Follow the links for each component you're interested in to see specific documentation for that component such as prerequisites it may have and additional command line arguments.

-Here's some component independent options and the arguments they need:
+Here's some **component independent** options and the arguments they need:

 - Export compile commands (for tools like `run-clang-tidy`), append: `-DCMAKE_EXPORT_COMPILE_COMMANDS=ON`.
-- Use double precision floating point (instewd of single precision), append: `-DPLAYRHO_REAL_TYPE=double`.
+- Use double precision floating point (instead of single precision), append: `-DPLAYRHO_REAL_TYPE=double`.
 - Do shared linkage (instead of static linkage), append: `-DBUILD_SHARED_LIBS=ON`.
 - Override default compiler tool chain like from `/opt/homebrew/opt/llvm/`, add **before** the `cmake` command: `CC=/opt/homebrew/opt/llvm/bin/clang CXX=/opt/homebrew/opt/llvm/bin/clang++ LDFLAGS='-L/opt/homebrew/opt/llvm/lib/c++'`.

 For a listing of non-advanced CMake configuration options, run:

 ```sh
 cmake -LH -S PlayRho -B PlayRhoBuild
 ```